Plotting Different Geometries with AlgebraOfGraphics.jl

 ssao = false — Adjusts whether the plot is rendered with ssao (screen space ambient occlusion).
 Note that this only makes sense in 3D plots and is only applicable with fxaa = true.

-strokecolor = @inherit patchstrokecolor — No docs available.
+strokecolor = @inherit patchstrokecolor — Sets the outline color of bars.

-strokewidth = @inherit patchstrokewidth — No docs available.
+strokewidth = @inherit patchstrokewidth — Sets the outline linewidth of bars.

 transparency = false — Adjusts how the plot deals with transparency.
 In GLMakie transparency = true results in using Order Independent Transparency.